juhasev/sample-ninja-help/project-quota-monitoring.md

 ### Project Quotas

 On this tab you can monitor progress of your quotas.
 Each quota cell contains value current count vs. quota that is set.
 This is indicated i.e. 100/500.
 The progress bar displays this completion rate visually.
-If you mouse over the progress bar you will additionally see the number of total invites that has been sent out this far as well as the real response rate to this quota cell.

 ### Feasibility multiplier
 This value appears after the X and indicative of your current available supply for this quota cell.
 If you mouse over the multiplier you will see: